Isaac Watson House

-The building was restored by the DAR as part of the New Jersey Tercentenary Celebration in 1964 and listed on the New Jersey Register of Historic Places in 1972 and the National Register of Historic Places on January 21, 1974.
+The building was restored by Margaret G. Finley and the DAR Founders Committee as part of the New Jersey Tercentenary Celebration in 1964.
+It took Mrs. Finley and her team several years to obtain the necessary funds to reconstruct the home to its original condition.
+Then Mrs. Finley had to fill the building with period furniture, much of which was donated by the ladies of the DAR.
+Without Margaret Finley, this marvelous historical structure would never have been built.
+The home is listed on the New Jersey Register of Historic Places in 1972 and the National Register of Historic Places on January 21, 1974.